Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 Description

-This wild mushroom stuffing recipe is made with fresh & dried mixed mushrooms for seriously hearty texture & rich, earthy flavor.
+This wild mushroom stuffing recipe is made with fresh and dried mixed mushrooms for seriously hearty texture and rich, earthy flavor.
 Plus, it’s baked in a cast iron skillet, which creates the perfect crispy exterior with a center that’s so creamy it nearly melts in your mouth.
-This vegetarian stuffing recipe will be the star of your Thanksgiving table – with vegetarians & meat-eaters alike!
+This vegetarian stuffing recipe will be the star of your Thanksgiving table – with vegetarians and meat-eaters alike!

 Ingredients